jasonflorentino/wordle-wizard/README.md

 ## What's inside?

 ### `/browser`
 This is the newer version of what's in `/node`.
-Instead of running a script in the terminal every time you wanted a new set of words, `/browser/index.html` provides a webpage interface for easy Wordle-ing.
+Instead of running a script in the terminal every time you want a new set of words, `/browser/index.html` provides a webpage interface for easy Wordle-ing.

 [Click here](https://wordlewizard.vercel.app/) to view a live deployment of this webpage.